Which undergraduate courses do I need to take to be prepared and more competitive for law school?

 How do I register for the LSAT?

-LSAT registration can be completed on the Law School Admission Council's (LSAC) website .
-The exam is offered four (4) times a year: June, October, December, and February.
+LSAT registration can be completed on the Law School Admission Council's (LSAC) website.
+You will need to create an LSAC.org account.
+The exam is offered six (6) times a year: June, July, September, November, January, and March.
 Your score is active for five years with LSAC.

 How does your Admissions Committee evaluate multiple LSAT scores?